zerotacg/elpizo/docs/source/index.rst

 Home
 ====

-Welcome to the *Rekindled Hope* technical design documentation.
+Welcome to the *Rekindled Hope* technical design document.

 Contents: